2023 Grantees

 Delabeling in the Primary Care Setting

-Timothy Chow, MD, is leading a 12-month study to explore the feasibility of implementing a penicillin allergy delabeling protocol for low-risk pediatric patients.
-The primary aim of the study is to evaluate the number of patients for whom risk-stratification and direct amoxicillin challenge are successfully completed in an outpatient pediatric primary care clinic and assess barriers for implementation and their impact on referrals for outpatient allergist evaluation.
-Watch an interview with Dr. Chow to learn more about where he is with his project.
+Timothy Chow, MD, led a 12-month study that explored the feasibility of implementing a penicillin allergy delabeling protocol for low-risk pediatric patients.
+The primary aim of the study was to evaluate the number of patients for whom risk-stratification and direct amoxicillin challenge were successfully completed in an outpatient pediatric primary care clinic and assessed barriers for implementation and their impact on referrals for outpatient allergist evaluation.
+Watch an interview with Dr. Chow to learn more about his project.

 Kelsey Kaman, MD